gmdfalk/blockify/README.md

 ##### Manually
 Before installing blockify, please make sure you have the appropriate dependencies installed.
 Package names are for ArchLinux and will probably differ slightly between distributions.
 - Mandatory: pygtk alsa-utils gstreamer0.10-python python2-wnck python2-dbus
-- Optional (but recommended): pulseaudio python2-docopt
+- Optional (but highly recommended): pulseaudio python2-docopt
 - Installation tools: python2-pip (preferred) OR python2-setuptools

 Actual installation procedure is as follows: